zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 [.code-highlight: all]

-[.code-highlight: 6]
+[.code-highlight: 3-4]
 ^First we have the CommandLine, which is an object that gives us access to the arguments of the current process.

-^If you do UI Testing in your apps, this is kind of what we're doing when we pass launch arguments with XCUIApplication.

-[.code-highlight: 3-7]
-^The first argument is always the script execution path: if we are reading the input sent along with the script, we want to get rid of this path and read only what's after that.
+^The first argument is always the script execution path

-[.code-highlight: 10]
+[.code-highlight: 9]
 ^Then we have the exit command, which terminates the current process with either a successful state or a failure.

 [.code-highlight: all]